Map0lLEAF/Any-Life-Mobile/README.md

-Download the  Apk by going to the release section
+Download the  Apk by going to the releases section